jython/book/chapter14.rst

     DATABASE_USER = '<the name of the user with R/W access to that database>' DATABASE_PASSWORD = '<the password of such user>'

-With this, you are telling Django to use the postgresql driver provided by the ``doj`` package (which, if you remember from the `Getting Django`_ section, was the package name of the django-jython project) and to connect with the given credentials.
+With this, you are telling Django to use the PostgreSQL driver provided by the ``doj`` package (which, if you remember from the `Getting Django`_ section, was the package name of the django-jython project) and to connect with the given credentials.
 Now, this backend requires the PostgreSQL JDBC driver, which you